StephenOTT/ottawa-heath-inspection-scrape-ruby/README.md

 25. Phone Number Analysis (Area Codes)
 26. Shared Phone Numbers Analysis
 27. Street Analysis - Breakdown of restaurants per street with failures
+28. Analysis count of restaurants that have no inspections
+29. Analysis count of restaurants that are marked as "Closed" (example from old Drupal repo: https://github.com/StephenOTT/OttawaHealthInspectionsScrape/issues/5)